Artist’s Statement

 As a lifelong resident of South Louisiana, I find endless inspiration in the quiet beauty of the region’s natural landscapes—its winding roads, live oaks, and filtered light.
 My work often begins with photography; from there, I interpret these images into watercolor to create a sense of place and mood.

 My style is impressionistic but leans toward realism.
-By adding a layer of personal interpretation.
-I aim to reflect not only what a place looks like, but also my own feelings and impressions — capturing places that are rooted, alive, and changing with the seasons.
-Each painting is both a record of a place and a study of stillness and observation.
+By adding a layer of personal interpretation, I aim to reflect not only what a place looks like, but also my own feelings and impressions — capturing places that are rooted, alive, and changing with the seasons.
+Each painting is both a record of a place and a study from the viewer’s perspective.

-Through this process, I hope to preserve and share the beauty of Louisiana’s landscapes, inviting viewers to slow down and reconnect with the places that surround them.
-Or simply to notice the often unseen beauty that can be right in front of us.
+Through this process, I hope to preserve and share the beauty of Louisiana’s landscapes, inviting viewers to slow down and reconnect with the places that surround them and to see the familiar with a fresh perspective.